essele/pico_debug/README.md

 This is very much work-in-progress and will develop over time, currently working is:

+- Works over USB or Wifi (on the Pico W)
 - PIO based SWD mechanism
 - SWD non-success checking in PIO stopping unneccessary delay
 - Clockable up to 25Mhz (over 6" jumper leads!)